 and yc, yv are the means over the calibration and verification periods.
 The r2 value is a commonly used statistic which evaluates the linear relationship between two variables.
-Lastly, we computed the Gleichläufigkeit (GLK) score which measures the similarity of the relative annual change in value between two time series [16].
+Lastly, we computed the Gleichläufigkeit (GLK) score, which measures the similarity of the relative annual change in value between two time series [16].

 3 Results

+BEFORE YOU TALK ABOUT CLIMATE CORRELATION, YOU SHOULD TALK ABOUT THE BM CHRONOLOGY (HOW WAS INTERSERIES CORRELATION, WHAT YEARS WERE COVERED BY THE CHRON, ETC.), THEN HOW IT FIT TO OTHER CHRONOLOGIES (PCA), THEN COMES CLIMATE.
+SO, FIRST INTRODUCE FIGS. 3 AND 4.

-The BM chronology was correlated with monthly temperature, precipitation, and PDSI, from May of the previous year to December of the current year for the overlapping years (1901 - 1981).
+The BM chronology correlated significantly with monthly temperature, precipitation, and PDSI values from May of the previous year to December of the current year for the period 1901 – 1981 (Fig. 4).
 Out of the 63 correlations computed between the BM chronology and the climate covariates, 13 (7) were significantly correlated at the 95 % (99 %) significance level.

-Although temperature correlations were predominantly negative throughout the year, with a slightly positive trend during the growing season, the negligible values did not suggest a strong covarying relationship.
-Precipitation correlations with BM were positive, except for the months of April, August, October, and December which were negative.
-The largest precipitation correlation coefficients were for May and June, and this correlation was increased when BM was correlated with averaged May and June precipitation.
-Correlations with PDSI were consistently positive, with the strongest correlations during the May through August growing season.
-Correlation was increased when BM was compared to average June and July PDSI.
-Both the average May-June precipitation (mjPR) and June-July PDSI (jjPDSI ) were considered as candidate climatic variables for the reconstruction.
-Although the BM chronology was highly correlated with both mjPR and jjPDSI, an assessment of the reconstruction verification statistics suggested that the accuracy of a reconstruction based on this proxy data may not be accurate.
+Correlations with temperature were predominantly negative throughout the year, with a slightly positive trend during the growing season, the negligible values did not suggest a strong covarying relationship.
+We found significantly positive correlations between BM and precipitation of previous year June and current year May and June.
+The strongest correlation was found with total precipitation of the months May and June (r=…, p<0.01), Correlations with PDSI were consistently positive, with the strongest correlations occurring during the May through August growing season adn correlation was particularly strong for average June and July PDSI.
+Both the May-June precipitation sum (mjPR) and average June-July PDSI (jjPDSI ) were considered as candidate climatic targets fro reconstruction.
+The BM chronology was strongly correlated with both mjPR and jjPDSI, but an assessment of the reconstruction verification statistics (results not shown) suggested that the skill of a reconstruction based on this proxy data may not be sufficient.

-In order to better identify the regional precipitation effect, we turned to chronologies from nearby locations.
-A total of 8 Quercus prinus chronologies from the North-Eastern US from the ITRDB were considered for inclusion in the PCA analysis.
+To increase the signal to noise ratio in our tree-ring record and better identify regional precipitation effects, we therefore included oak chronologies from nearby locations in our analysis.
+A total of 8 Quercus prinus chronologies (Table 1) from the northeastern US from the ITRDB were considered for inclusion in a PCA analysis.
 Chronology reliability was assessed based on the mean sensitivity, interseries correlation, the expressed population signal, and the first-order autocorrelation.
-Four chronologies met the requirements for inclusion in the proceeding analysis: they were significantly correlated with the considered climate vairables and covered the 1845 - 1981 time period as shown in table 1).
-The suitable chronologies locations and time series data are shown in figures 2 and 3.
-A nested principal component analysis was performed using these identified chronologies, hereafter referred to as LH, WD, CC, and OC.
+Four chronologies met the requirements for inclusion in the proceeding analysis: they were significantly correlated with the considered climate variables and covered the at least the same time period as the BM chronology (1845-1981). as shown in table 1).
+The locations and time series of the suitable chronologies, hereafter referred to as LH, WD, CC, and OC, are shown in figures 2 and 3.
+A nested PCA was performed using these identified chronologies in addition to BM,.